-- a) Access to all information, of which we are aware, that is relevant to the preparation and fair presentation of the financial statements, such as records, documentation, and other matters. - b) Communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices, if applicable. - c) Additional information that you have requested from us for the purpose of the audit. - d) Unrestricted access to persons within the Authority from whom you determined it necessary to obtain audit evidence. - e) Completeness and availability of all minutes of the meetings of the Authority or summaries of actions of recent meetings for which minutes have not yet been prepared. - 11) We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 12) There are no deficiencies in the design or operation of internal control over financial reporting that are reasonably likely to adversely affect the Authority's ability to initiate, authorize, record, process, and report financial data reliably in accordance with US GAAP. - 13) We have no knowledge of any fraud or suspected fraud that affects the entity and involves: - a) Management, - b) Employees who have significant roles in internal control, or - c) Others where the fraud could have a material effect on the financial statements. - 14) We have no knowledge of any allegations of fraud or suspected fraud affecting the Authority's financial statements communicated by employees, former employees, regulators, or others. - 15) We have no knowledge of instances of noncompliance or suspected noncompliance with provisions of laws, regulations, contracts, or grant agreements, or abuse, whose effects should be considered when preparing financial statements.
+a) Access to all information, of which we are aware, that is relevant to the preparation and fair presentation of the financial statements, such as records, documentation, and other matters.

+- b) Communications from regulatory agencies concerning noncompliance with, or deficiencies in, financial reporting practices, if applicable. - c) Additional information that you have requested from us for the purpose of the audit. - d) Unrestricted access to persons within the Authority from whom you determined it necessary to obtain audit evidence. - 11) Completeness and availability of all minutes of the meetings of the Authority or summaries of actions of recent meetings for which minutes have not yet been prepared.
+The Authority Board only met one time in FY 2019, on December 19, 2019. - 12) We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 13) There are no deficiencies in the design or operation of internal control over financial reporting that are reasonably likely to adversely affect the Authority's ability to initiate, authorize, record, process, and report financial data reliably in accordance with US GAAP. - 14) We have no knowledge of any fraud or suspected fraud that affects the entity and involves: - a) Management, - b) Employees who have significant roles in internal control, or - c) Others where the fraud could have a material effect on the financial statements. - 15) We have no knowledge of any allegations of fraud or suspected fraud affecting the Authority's financial statements communicated by employees, former employees, regulators, or others. - 16) We have no knowledge of instances of noncompliance or suspected noncompliance with provisions of laws, regulations, contracts, or grant agreements, or abuse, whose effects should be considered when preparing financial statements.